El Al: Up

-On 26 November 2013, El Al unveiled its now-defunct low cost airline Up, which commenced operations on 30 March 2014, initially to Berlin, Budapest, Kyiv, Larnaca and Prague using five Boeing 737-800s transferred from the El Al fleet.
+On 26 November 2013, El Al unveiled its now-defunct low cost airline "Up", which commenced operations on 30 March 2014, initially to Berlin, Budapest, Kyiv, Larnaca and Prague using five Boeing 737-800s transferred from the El Al fleet.
 Up was founded by its parent El Al to be used on some routes to Europe where it replaced El Al itself.
 All Up flights were operated by El Al, using El Al's call sign and codes with a four digit number.
-For flights over two hours the airline offered a buy on board service.
+For flights over two hours, the airline offered a buy on board service.

 In August 2014, Ryanair CEO Michael O'Leary foreshadowed the development of a Ryanair Israel, connecting Israel with cities across Europe.
 He said an inhibiting factor in the plan was Israeli authorities' protectiveness of El Al from competition.
 The CEO of Up wished to recreate the airline business world.
-Ryanair started serving Ovda Airport and Ben Gurion Airport in the winter season 2017/18 from several airports throughout Europe.
+Ryanair started serving Ovda Airport and Ben Gurion Airport in the winter season 2017-18 from several airports throughout Europe.

 Up ceased operations on 14 October 2018.
 All of its six destinations and fleet were reintegrated into mainline El Al operations.

 Security

+Israel's airport security measures were instituted in 1968 after the El Al Flight 426 hijacking by the Popular Front for the Liberation of Palestine.
+It was the first aviation attack motivated by political aims.

-As a target for terrorism, El Al employs stringent security procedures, both on the ground and on board its aircraft.
-Though time-consuming, these procedures have won El Al's security reputation.
-In 2008, the airline was named by Global Traveler magazine as the world's most secure airline.
+El Al employs stringent security procedures, both on the ground and onboard its aircraft.
+These time-consuming procedures have won El Al's security reputation.
+In 2008, it was named by Global Traveler magazine as the world's most secure airline.

 Onboard missile defense systems

-El Al planes have been fitted with anti-missile counter-measures since the early 2000s, with the initial system known as Flight Guard.

-Since the early 2000s, El Al has been the only commercial airline to fit its planes with systems to defend against anti-aircraft missiles.
-In 2014, El Al began to fit some of its planes that fly on more sensitive routes with an updated missile approach warning system (MAWS) that employs an infrared missile-tracking camera, an “infrared (IR), ultra-violet (UV), or radar missile-approach warning sensor to detect a missile launch in the very early stages of an attack” and a laser system to act as a counter-measure.
-In November 2014, under the Israeli government's SkyShield programme, Elbit's Commercial Multi-Spectral Infrared Countermeasures (C-MUSIC) system was adopted by El Al. "C-MUSIC is one of the biggest and most complex projects ever undertaken at Elbit and in Israel".
+Certain El Al planes have been fitted with counter-measures against anti-aircraft missiles since the early 2000s, with the initial system known as Flight Guard.
+In 2014, El Al began to fit some of its planes that fly on more sensitive routes with an updated missile approach warning system (MAWS) that employs an infrared missile-tracking camera, an "infrared (IR), ultra-violet (UV), or radar missile-approach warning sensor to detect a missile launch in the very early stages of an attack" and a laser system to act as a counter-measure.
+In November 2014, under the Israeli government's SkyShield programme, Elbit's Commercial Multi-Spectral Infrared Countermeasures (C-MUSIC) system was adopted by El Al.